A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 This wood slat base is an alternative that offers several advantages, one of which is affordability.
 Wood slats are often less costly than box springs as well.

-Another advantage of the base is that they are simple to replace if they are cracked.
+Another advantage of the base is that they are simple to replace if cracked.
 They are simple to create at home too.

 Wood slat foundations are a robust and economical alternative to box springs for installation and maintenance, but they do not provide your bed with greater height.